yuanqing/taxonomist/README.md

 ## Changelog

+- 2.2.0
+  - Allow `prop` to be a function
 - 2.1.0
   - Add `fn` for modifying the value used for categorising the objects in `arr`
 - 2.0.0